Are outgrowths or hard cysts found on the fingers in patients with a history osteoarthritis a disease type of arthritis.

-Are much less common than Heberden’s nodes
+They are much less common than Heberden’s nodes which can have a similar appearance.

-May also be seen in Rheumatoid Arthritis
+Bouchard’s Node may also be seen in Rheumatoid Arthritis

 Symptoms: